-Blockchain and Kubernetes: Better Smart Contracts as a Service
+Blockchain and Kubernetes For Better Smart Contracts

 We are excited to announce improvements to the Dragonchain Smart Contract as a Service (SCaaS) system and our implementation of Kubernetes to solve some of the pain points experienced with AWS Lambda and CloudFormation.
 These changes include a simplified deployment pipeline and new management tools for users (including contract delete, a widely requested feature).
 As a result of these improvements, there are a few differences to building and deploying smart contracts on Dragonchain.
 We hope this post will clarify why we made these changes and how it will affect users and their contracts.

 Pain Points with AWS Lambda and CloudFormation

 In the previous iteration of the SCaaS system, we used AWS Lambda and CloudFormation to deploy smart contract logic.
 There were advantages to this approach, notably the ability to use a single stack to represent an entire Dragonchain including contracts and custom behaviors.
 There were pain points as well, but at the time, the system worked well.
 As Dragonchain continued to grow and collect community feedback, there were some common observations we gathered from users: